king-jacques/easyprep_django/README.md

 if you see unapplied migrations instead of just as it is in the screen shots then you need to do migrations.

 ## BRIEF INTRO
 Django is divided into Project and app structure.
-These are respectively the entire project, and an individual app.
+These are respectively the entire project, and individual apps.
 In this case our Project is prep_tools, and the other folders are just apps.

-prep_tools/:
+#prep_tools/:
-    main control for the entire project. prep_tools/settings.py:
+    main control for the entire project.
+#prep_tools/settings.py:
-    project-wide settings are defined here prep_tools/urls.py:
+    project-wide settings are defined here
+#prep_tools/urls.py:
     project-wide urls/routes are defined here.

 The other applications of interest are acccounts and tools.
-They follow a similar structure so let's look at an example.: accounts/:
+They follow a similar structure so let's look at an example.:
+#accounts/:
-    this is a part of the project that deals with accounts. this is the accounts application. accounts/urls.py:
+    this is a part of the project that deals with accounts. this is the accounts application.
+#accounts/urls.py:
     contains accounts urls/routes.
-accounts/views.py:
+#accounts/views.py:
     contains accounts views. the view is django's equivalent of a controller.

-utils/:
+#utils/:
     this contains utils for certain tasks like the prompts. the folders are aptly named open_ai contains open_ai utils. etc

 ## API DOCUMENTATION: